 McAlester in Pittsburg County, Oklahoma — The American South (West South Central)

 Location.
-34° 56.072′ N, 95° 45.967′ W. Marker is in McAlester, Oklahoma, in Pittsburg County.
+34° 56.078′ N, 95° 45.962′ W. Marker is in McAlester, Oklahoma, in Pittsburg County.
 Marker is at the intersection of 2nd Street and Adams Street, on the right when traveling north on 2nd Street.
+Marker is opposite the Scottish Rite Temple.
 Touch for map.
 Marker is at or near this postal address: 200 East Adams Street, McAlester OK 74502, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 393 times since then.
-Photos: 1, 2, 3, 4. submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+It was originally submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 660 times since then and 43 times this year.
+Photos: 1, 2, 3. submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.